NEW: Western diplomat says new deadlines were set for March 1 and July 1

 Both Iranian and American officials will face a difficult political environment at home as they return without a deal.

-U.S. President Barack Obama and Iranian President Hassan Rouhani have faced domestic political pressure to strike a deal.
-An extension could sharpen opposition both in the United States and in Iran.
+Obama and Iranian President Hassan Rouhani face domestic political pressure to strike a deal.
+An extension could sharpen opposition both in the U.S. and in Iran.

 In the United States, Republicans will control the Senate in January, and lawmakers have threatened fresh sanctions on Iran if a deal is not reached.
 Although Obama has the power to veto, just the prospect of additional sanctions could drive Iran away from the table.